 Armed with a love for dark chocolate and all its health benefits, Deanna Tilston set out on a personal journey to learn about and craft her own chocolate.
 What started out as a self-nourishing endeavour has ultimately ended up becoming an award-winning chocolate maker.
 It seems that every element of Tosier chocolate elicits reverence for cacao and chocolate, from sourcing its cacao beans to the reason behind the name.
 ‘Tosier’ dates back to the 18th century, where a man named Thomas Tosier had the privilege of being George I’s personal chocolate maker; Thomas, and his wife Grace Tosier, ran a very successful chocolate house on Chocolate Row in Greenwich in the 18th century.

-Tosier crafts its chocolate in eight kilogram micro batches.
+Tosier crafts its chocolate in eight kilogram micro batches in their factory in Suffolk, England.
 This means that Tosier can only produce a limited number of bars from each harvest; however, producing batches on this sort of scale also means that Deanna is able to keep a very close eye on every step of the chocolate-making process.
 It also means that no single batch of chocolate Deanna makes will ever be quite the same.
 Each batch and harvest that Tosier receive will have different characteristics.
 We think that this variety is part of the beauty of craft chocolate.